anikajain03/palette-perception/README.md

   Use the color pickers to select text and background colors.

 - **Evaluate Contrast**
-  Check the displayed contrast ratio and whether it passes WCAG standards.
-Modify the text type (normal, small heading, or ;arge heading) to test different accessibility thresholds.
+  As you change colors via the color pickers, the contrast ratio and corresponding status updates automatically.
+Modify the text type (normal, small heading, or large heading) to test different accessibility thresholds.

 - **Simulate Color Blindness**
   Select a color blindness type from the dropdown, and adjust the severity using the slider.

 - **Live Preview Changes**
-  View simulated changes directly in the preview section.
+  View color, text, and simulation changes live in the preview section.
 Customize the text to better see how your design would look.

-- **Custom Text Preview**
-  Allows users to input custom text for live accessibility evaluation.

 - **Save and Reset**
-  Copy the selected hex codes using the **Copy Hex Codes** button.
-Reset all settings to defaults with the **Reset** button.
+  Copy the selected hex codes or reset all settings to defaults via the corresponding buttons.

 ## Technologies Used